A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Related Literature

-Another stream of research tries to resolve the dimensionality problem by approximating the value function.
-Methods such as parametric policy iteration \citep{Benitez_etal_2000}, and sieve value function iteration \citep{Arcidiacono_etal_2012} estimate the value function by assuming a flexible functional form for it.
-Nonetheless, these methods work well when there are a set of basis functions that provide a good approximation of the value function \citep{Rust_2000}\footnote{See \cite{Powell_2007} for a summary of the related literature on approximating in dynamic programming.}.
-A more recent body of literature has tried to use the advances in machine learning and methods such as neural networks to solve DDC problems. \cite{Norets_2012} uses an artificial neural network to estimate the value function taking state variables and parameters of interest as input. \cite{Semenova_2018} offers a simulation-based method using machine learning.
-She estimates the state transition and decision probabilities by machine learning models in the first stage and uses them to find the underlying decision parameters in the second stage.

-\cite{Su_Judd_2012} proposes yet another approach to solve the curse of dimensionality problem in dynamic discrete choice modeling called MPEC.
-They formulate the dynamic discrete choice problem as a constrained maximization problem where likelihood function is the maximization objective, and the bellman equations are the constraints. \cite{Dube_etal_2012} show that MPEC is applicable to a broader set of problems.
-MPEC method reduces the computational complexity as it does not need to solve the bellman equation and calculate the value function at each guess of the structural parameters.
-Nevertheless, MPEC algorithm is still not applicable in high-dimensional settings without proper discretization of the state space.
-Although we do not solve the structural equation at each iteration of MPEC algorithm, we estimate the value function for each point of the state space.
-As the number of variables increases, the size of the state space increases exponentially, and as a result, using MPEC becomes computationally infeasible.
+Other methods to simplify estimation in high-dimensional settings include state space reduction by relying on inclusive value sufficiency \citep{Gowrisankaran_Rysman_2012}, or approximation of the value function using parametric policy iteration \citep{Benitez_etal_2000} or sieve value function iteration \citep{Arcidiacono_etal_2012}.
+Typically, these methods work well when there exists a set of basis functions that provide a good approximation of the value function \citep{Rust_2000, Powell_2007}.
+A more recent body of literature has tried to use the advances in machine learning and methods such as neural networks to solve dynamic discrete choice problems.
+For example, \citet{Norets_2012} uses an artificial neural network to estimate the value function, taking state variables and parameters of interest as input. \cite{Su_Judd_2012} proposes yet another approach to solve the curse of dimensionality problem in dynamic discrete choice modeling, called MPEC.
+They formulate the dynamic discrete choice problem as a constrained maximization problem where the likelihood function is the maximization objective, and the bellman equations are the constraints.
+Nevertheless, the MPEC algorithm is still not applicable in high-dimensional settings without proper discretization of the state space because it requires us to estimate the value function at each point in the state space.
+Finally, all of these methods require the researcher to specify the functional form of the flow utility function and do not necessarily help with variable selection and/or state-space reduction when we have no a priori theory on which variables affect the problem and how.